pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-02-pylos-proti-on-achievin-calm.md

 We left the dock, where Vite & Rêves was lying between three superyachts --- a huge motoryacht the size of a small cruise ship and two carbon fibre catamarans as big as soccer fields.
 "Alright baby," I said to Barbara, "Tighten the anchor a bit, it'll pull us gently forward from between these very expensive looking megayachts."
 As we were floating forward, my {{% explain "mooring line" "line that ties the boat to something solid" %}} got jammed in the quay ring.
 Vite & Rêves started drifting dangerously close to the nearest superyacht, its mirror-like hull shining menacingly.
 I foresaw us spending our entire deductible on boat wax and started pulling the mooring line with all my might.
 "Loosen the anchor, woman!", I shrieked.
 But Barbara had her finger on the button already.

-With heroic effort I pulled Vite & Rêves back to the quay.
+With Herculean effort I pulled Vite & Rêves back to the quay.
 Luckily the superyachts, each as big as an apartment building, provided adequate wind shadow.
 I unjammed the mooring line and now we floated indeed gently from between the superyachts.
 Until our anchor chain got jammed between two rocks.

 Our windlass started pulling Vite & Rêves underwater instead of forward.
 We were stuck and now drifting dangerously close to the concrete breakwater.
 This one was lined with huge rocks.
 Thankfully, Vite & Rêves is not that big and can be moved with surgical precision, so I did a 180 around the anchor chain, missing the boulders by a distance that was really too close for comfort.
-We pulled the chain free and I used my teeth to unclench my hands from the steering wheel.
+We pulled the chain free and I used my teeth to unclench my white-knuckled hands from the steering wheel.

 I took another look at the wind.
 10 knots in this protected bay already, imagine how perfect the sailing conditions must be outside!
 I hoisted the main while Barbara steered the boat safely between two impressive cliffs.
 She admitted this made her hands a bit sweaty, but hey, it's her boat too, why should I do all the dangerous manoeuvres?